 Losing your job can be one of the most emotionally and financially disruptive events in life.
 Whether the layoff was unexpected or something you saw coming, the uncertainty that follows can feel overwhelming.
-If you’re wondering what to do financially after losing your job, the good news is that there are clear financial steps you can take after a job loss, and ideally before, to protect yourself and regain stability.
+If you’re wondering what to do financially after losing your job, the good news is that there are clear financial steps you can take after a job loss, and ideally before, to help protect yourself and regain stability.

 Life doesn’t always go according to plan.
 Job loss is rarely anticipated, but it’s not uncommon.
-Being prepared with a financial plan for job loss can make all the difference.
+Being prepared with a financial plan for job loss can help make all the difference.
 Whether you’re currently employed or between jobs, it’s wise to take proactive steps now so you’re not scrambling later.
-One of the most powerful tools in unemployment financial planning is building a reliable safety net in advance.
+One of the most powerful tools in unemployment financial planning is building a reliable safety net in advance. Â

-While there are many reasons it is crucial for everyone to have an emergency fund, perhaps none is as important as protecting yourself from a job loss.
+While there are many reasons it is important for everyone to have an emergency fund, perhaps none is as important as protecting yourself from a job loss.
 An emergency fund after a layoff acts like a financial cushion until you secure a new job and helps prevent you from making rash decisions like tapping into retirement savings too early or going into high-interest debt that can have a long-term negative impact on your finances.

 So how much should you save?
 A good rule of thumb is to save roughly three to six months of your essential living expenses or net take-home pay.
 You should err on the higher side if you are a one-income household or have variable income.
 If you have two stable incomes, a smaller buffer may suffice.